-Occupancy and equipment expense decreased \$46 between the reporting periods ended December 31, 2020 and December 31, 2019.
-The decrease of 1.92 percent is the result of a decrease in depreciation and lease expenses.
-The decrease of \$101 between December 31, 2018 and December 31, 2019 is the result of a decrease in the purchase of furniture and equipment.
+Occupancy and equipment expense decreased \$388 between the reporting periods ended December 31, 2021 and December 31, 2020.
+The decrease of 16.55 percent is the result of a decrease in depreciation and lease expenses.
+The decrease of \$46 between December 31, 2019 and December 31, 2020 is the result of a decrease in depreciation and lease expenses.

-Insurance Fund premiums increased \$111 or 9.29 percent for the twelve months ended December 31, 2020, compared to the same period of 2019.
-Between 2018 and 2019, the Insurance Fund premium increased 1.96 percent or \$23.
-The Farm Credit System Insurance Corporation (FCSIC) sets the premium annually and the Association's increase in loan volume and an increase in the premium resulted in a net increase in the insurance expense in the 2020 reporting period.
+Insurance Fund premiums increased \$992 or 75.96 percent for the twelve months ended December 31, 2021, compared to the same period of 2020.
+Between 2019 and 2020, the Insurance Fund premium increased 9.29 percent or \$111.
+The Farm Credit System Insurance Corporation (FCSIC) sets the premium annually and the Association's increase in loan volume and an increase in the premium resulted in a net increase in the insurance expense in the 2021 reporting period.
 Nonaccrual loans and other-than-temporary impaired investments are assessed a higher premium rate.

-The Association took in and disposed of several pieces of other property owned in 2020.
-Subsequently, the Association recorded \$148 in net losses on other property owned.
-This compares to losses of \$1,128 for the period ended December 31, 2019.
-For the period ended December 31, 2019, the Association had recorded losses of \$20.
-The losses recorded were from the need to write-down asset values to match new and more current appraisals and sales of the owned assets offset by minimal gains.
-This line item also includes expenses on other property owned.
+The Association took in and disposed of several pieces of other property owned in 2021.
+Subsequently, the Association recorded \$198 in net gains on other property owned.
+This compares to losses of \$148 for the period ended December 31,

+2020.
+For the period ended December 31, 2019, the Association had recorded losses of \$1,128.
+Gains and losses recorded on transactions regarding other property owned are related to changes in asset valuations to correspond to more recent appraisals or the sale of other property owned.

-Other operating expenses increased \$64 between December 31, 2019 and December 31, 2020.
-The increase between 2020 and 2019 is primarily due to legal expenses in the matter of a settlement dispute on behalf of the Association.
+Other operating expenses increased \$432 between December 31, 2020 and December 31, 2021.
 Other operating expenses includes purchased services, travel, training, advertising, public and member relations, communications, directors, supervisory and examination, and all other expenses not detailed above necessary to operate the Association.
-Comparing other operating expenses for the period ended

-December 31, 2019 to December 31, 2018, other operating expenses decreased \$176 or 2.43 percent.
-The decrease between 2019 and 2018 was due to the recoveries on nonaccrual notes.
+Comparing other operating expenses for the period ended December 31, 2020 to December 31, 2019, other operating expenses increased \$64 or less than one percent.
+The increase between 2020 and 2019 was primarily due to legal expenses in the matter of a settlement dispute on behalf of the Association.